-I guess while I’m offering my two cents, I also have something to say to bereaved mothers.
+I guess while I’m offering my two cents, I also have something to say to my fellow bereaved mothers.
 No one has it all figured out, but I’ve learned a few lessons along the way.
 If you’re worried about Mother’s Day, you’re not alone.
 Try not to get overwhelmed or wrapped up in anxiety.
 You may actually find that the anticipation of the day is worse than the day itself.
 You may want to plan a whole day of activities just to stay busy, or you may feel like doing nothing at all.
 There is no “right” way to handle Mother’s Day – but do try to plan ahead a little.
 You may want to reach out to others who are struggling with the day and, if you can, it always helps to face the day with people who love and support you.

 Whatever you do, believe you will make it through the day.
 With time, the grief storms will grow smaller and less frequent and you will find a little more balance and room to breathe.
 Believe you will be okay and have hope that in the future you will find yourself in a place where you can grieve and celebrate on Mother’s Day all at the same time.